twinstar6980/Twinning.Documentation/english/installation.md

 1. Compile or download the distribution for your device.

-2. Move the downloaded file to your home directory and rename it to `shell`.
+2. Move the resulting file to the home directory, then rename it to `shell`.

 > @ `Windows` \
 > Windows does not support calling executables without the `.exe` extension non-programmatically, so you need to run `> mklink shell.exe shell` in the terminal to create a soft link `- shell.exe` to `- shell`; or just rename `- shell` to `- shell.exe`.